yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/rich-plugins-work.md

 > **Note**: All hook types support chaining except the custom auth check (`auth_check`).

 ### ReturnOverides
 From version 1.3.6, you can now  override response code, headers and body using ReturnOverrides.
-See the [Extend ReturnOverides][6] repo for details.
+See the example [Extend ReturnOverides][6] pull request for details.

  [1]: https://developers.google.com/protocol-buffers/